 3. Is the new remote learning offer is temporary and only related to the pandemic period?

-No, the programs that are part of the new remote learning offer are accredited by the Ministère de l’Éducation et de l’Enseignement supérieur (MEES) and can be completed entirely according to the defined Methods of Instruction.
+No, the programs that are part of the Remote Learning offer are accredited by the Ministère de l’Éducation et de l’Enseignement supérieur (MEES) and can be completed entirely according to the defined Methods of Instruction.

-Yes, our admissions office continues to operate at a distance* on a regular basis and our admissions advisors are happy to answer any questions you may have.
-They are available to assist you with your admission request and to process your file.
+The Admissions Office continues to operate.
+We are available to assist you with your admission request and to process your file.

 Feel free to contact us: